LawrenceHunt/CV/README.md

 ###What I'm after

-I'm looking for a Junior Full Stack role in an agile environment where my creative experience will be valued, and where I can continue to learn as quickly as I have been.
+I'm looking for a Junior role in an agile environment where my creative experience will be valued, and where I can continue to learn as quickly as I have been.